 • Energy efficiency

-• Reducing breakdowns
+• Decreasing breakdowns

-• Extending your air conditioner’s life span
+• Lengthening your air conditioner’s life span

-If this doesn’t fix the problem, your drain pan might be rusty or have a broken condensate pump.
+If this doesn’t fix the problem, your drain pan may be rusty or have a broken condensate pump.
 Getting a new pan or pump requires a professional, so call us at 918-212-8943 for assistance.

 Why Is My Air Conditioner Leaking Freon?

-It’s good to know about air conditioner Freon leak symptoms in the event your system develops one.
+It’s important to know about air conditioner Freon leak symptoms in case your system has one.
 They include:

-• Air that seems hotter or more humid than usual
+• Air that feels hotter or more humid than usual

 • Bubbling or hissing sounds by the air conditioner